Trump to Boy Scouts: 'We could use some more loyalty'

 Trump said many of his advisers were Boy Scouts, as were 10 of his Cabinet members.
 "Can you believe that?
 10," Trump said.

 Two of those former Boy Scouts and now-Cabinet members, Interior Secretary Ryan Zinke and Energy Secretary Rick Perry, joined Trump onstage.
-Attorney General Jeff Sessions, who was front-of-mind in Washington Monday after Trump called him "beleaguered" in a tweet expressing his frustration over the ongoing Russia investigations, is also a former Boy Scout -- but was not in attendance.

 Secretary of State Rex Tillerson, who made it to Eagle Scout and was the group's president from 2010-2012, addressed the jamboree Friday.

 Trump said several times the media would downplay the size of the audience at the Summit Bechtel Family National Scout Reserve, which the Boy Scouts in a news release prior to the event said they anticipated would be more than 40,000 people.